cybercongress/foundation/euler-foundation/foundation.md

 dao act <agentCongressAddress> <companyTemplateAddress> "newInstance(string,address[],uint256[],uint64[3],uint64,bool)" "<nameDAO>"  "[\"<holder1>\"]" "[\"<balance1>\"]" "[\"<support>\",\"<approval>\",\"<timeToVote>\"]" <financePeriod> <installAgent> --environment aragon:<network>
 ```

-*Note* on Voting params values: this is test of cyber\~Foundation DAO in euler\~Foundation and we provide approval to 20% of GOLs and support of 51% for smoother governance processes.
-In cyber\~Foundation we will propouse 51% approval and 51% support.
+*Note* on Voting params values: this is a test of the cyber\~Foundation DAO.
+For euler\~Foundation we provide the approval to 20% of GOLs and support of 51% for smoother governance processes.
+In cyber\~Foundation we will propose to increase these numbers to 51% approval and 51% support.

 Proposed parameters: